-- Contact us within 10 days of the date of your notice if you disagree with the changes we made.
+- If you disagree with our changes, contact us within 10 days of the date of your notice.

-- Correct the copy of your railroad retirement tax return that you kept for your records if you agree with our changes.
+- If you agree with our changes, correct the copy of your railroad retirement tax return that you kept for your records.

-- You should receive a refund of the amount you overpaid as long as you don’t owe any other amounts we are required to collect.
-You don’t need to do anything.
+- You should receive a refund of any overpayment shortly, as long as you don’t owe additional amounts we're required to collect.

 How can I find out what caused my tax return to change?

-You can contact us at the number listed on your notice for specific information about your tax return.
+Call us at the number listed on the top right corner of your notice for specific information about your tax return.

 What should I do if I disagree with the changes you made?

-If you disagree, contact us at the toll-free number listed on the top right corner of your notice or respond in writing within 10 days of the date of the notice.
-If your response provides additional information that justifies a reversal of the change, we’ll reverse the change we made to your account.
-If you agree with the change, update your records.
-No further action is required.
+Call us at the toll-free number listed on the top right corner of your notice or write to us within 10 days of the date of the notice.
+We may be able to reverse the changes.

 Tips for next year